Blog · Review Essay · Last reviewed June 19, 2026

 Life on the Screen and the Self Inside the Interface

 Sherry Turkle's Life on the Screen is one of the key books for understanding why the internet did not merely connect preexisting selves.
 It gave people rooms, masks, windows, bots, simulations, and social laboratories in which identity could be rehearsed, multiplied, and fed back into ordinary life.
-Read in the age of AI companions and generated worlds, the book is no longer only a history of early cyberculture.
+Read in the age of AI companions, generated worlds, and persistent model memory, the book is no longer only a history of early cyberculture.
 It is a prehistory of the self inside responsive systems.

 The Book